This post was first published in 2018 but has been updated in 2019 with the most recent information about Things To Do in Newcastle, NSW.

 The sun was setting over the city, casting a beautiful golden glow onto the misty beach.
 Surfers were catching their last waves of the day, families were enjoying the last sun rays, and dozens of groups picnicking in the grass waiting for the sun to do its daily magic show.
 It didn’t take us long to realize why watching the sunset is one of the top things to do in Newcastle, NSW.

-We couldn’t stop snapping away long after the sun disappeared behind the horizon.
+We couldn’t stop snapping away long after the sun disappeared behind the Newcastle coastline.

 Visit Newcastle’s Top Sights